shahadathhs/industrial-plaza/README.md

 ### Features and Characteristics

+#### Interactive Maps

-  1. Interactive Maps: Utilize interactive maps [In Estate Details Page] to explore property locations and access essential information such as nearby amenities, transportation routes, and more, empowering you to make informed decisions.
+  "Utilize interactive maps [In Estate Details Page] to explore property locations and access essential information such as nearby amenities, transportation routes, and more, empowering you to make informed decisions."

   2. Customer Reviews and Testimonials: Gain insights into the experiences of previous clients through customer reviews and testimonials, helping you build trust and confidence in our services.